Shared-Master/Start-Notebook/docs/submission.md

 # Submission Instructions

-1. Start by making yourself an editable copy of the [submission template][template] for this assignment.
-If you need tips on how to do this, expand the instructions below.
-Then…
+1. Doublecheck that your name (first and last) and block is on the sticker on the front of your notebook.
-1. Make sure that you have completed the [template][] completely.
+1. Make sure that you have dated your notes for today.
-1. Submit as usual.

-{% include submission-boilerplate.html %}
+1. Bookmark today's page with a sticky note on the long side of the page (so that the sticky note will be visible when your notebook is in the hanging folder).
+1. Return your notebook to your hanging folder.

 <!-- Don't edit links here, change them in _data/assignment.yml instead, -->